 Angler's Alibi: Extrodinary Alaska Fishing on the Alagnak River

 Early on an Alaskan morning, the cirrus clouds catch the first rays of sunlight as it bleeds across the sky in a kaleidoscope of pinks and oranges.
 On a slow morning breeze there is a hint of coffee, muffins, and breakfast.
 The murmur of the river and the activity around camp single the start of the day.
-The Alagnak area is prime fishing country, and today we fish.
-The tidal waters of the Alagnak River are a gateway.
+The Alagnak River offers world class fly fishing and today we fish the tidal waters of the Alagnak River.
 It is here that the Chinook, or King Salmon enter the river in search of their spawning ground.
 It is here that both their journey, and yours begins.

 Breakfast is no small affair at the Angler's Alibi.
 Chef Ben knows how to feed a crew of hungry guides and fishermen.
 Roll out the Eggs Benedict or the Breakfast Burrito's loaded with smoked Salmon, eggs and cream cheese.
 Chef Ben has your back.
 This is lip smacking, rib-sticking food that will power your morning.
 Six out of Five star food is what you get from Chef Ben, and he performs on this level all day every day.
 Your only jobs of the morning are to eat and fish.